Agents

 chat(message: str) -> str

 Send a single message and get a text response.
-This is the simplest interface.
+This is the simplest entry point.

 response = await agent.chat("What is quantum computing?")